vignesh15081992/Approval-component/README.md

 ### Reference :+1:
-  - [SFDCMonkey](https://sfdcmonkey.com/2020/04/11/approval-screen-sfdc-lightning/) - provids the basic approach on mass approval using apex.
+  - [SFDCMonkey](https://sfdcmonkey.com/2020/04/11/approval-screen-sfdc-lightning/) - provids the basic approach on mass approval using AURA and apex.
+I just made it in LWC with added more options.